sajanraju/codes/README.md

 # codes
-Codes used in the microbiome analysis \n
+Codes used in the microbiome analysis /n
-Mothur codes \n
+Mothur codes /n
 MetagenomeSeq codes